sousaju/CROP/README.md

 R-script for paper **CROP: Correlation-based reduction of feature multiplicities in untargeted metabolomic data** (S. Kouril, J. Rendlova, J. Vaclavik, D. Friedecky and T. Adam; *submitted*)
 ***

 CROP (**C**orrelation-based **R**emoval **O**f multi**P**licities) is a visual post-processing tool that removes redundant features from untargeted metabolomic data sets.
 It is based on a grouping of highly correlated features within a defined retention time (RT) window.
-Graphical representation of correlation network for better understanding and parameter tuning is provided.
+Graphical representation of correlation network for better understanding of the clusters composition and parameter tuning is provided.
 ![CROPped example data - correlation network](example_data_CROPped_ccth_0.75_rtw+-0.02_correlation_network.pdf)

 After CROPping your data set, you can directly continue with statistical pre-processing and analysis using our package [Metabol](https://github.com/AlzbetaG/Metabol).